thespacepanda/zooservice/README.md

     npx knex seed:run --env development
     npx knex seed:run --env test

-That should get you up and running with a random set of quirky animals.
+That should get you up and running with a random set of quirky animals on port 3000.

 ### Testing